-The following Financial Services guidance note Produced in partnership with CMS provides comprehensive and up to date legal information covering:
+The following Financial Services practice note Produced in partnership with CMS provides comprehensive and up to date legal information covering:

 The Payment Services Regulations 2017, SI 2017/752 (PSRs 2017) transposed the recast PSD2 (Directive 2015/2366/EU) into national law on 13 January 2018 and largely came into force on that date.
 The PSRs 2017 replaced the Payment Services Regulations (SI 2009/209) (PSRs), which itself transposed the original Payment Services Directive (PSD) (Directive 2007/64/EC).
 The PSD was intended to regulate payment services providers (PSPs) and harmonise the payments sector within the EU.